 Menu item Under Explanation LOAD DEFAULTS ADVANCED SETUP Load the factory defaults when you want to be sure nothing has been changed or after you have loaded new firmware.
 1. Disconnect wires to the Heat Demand terminals and any other remote operation wiring.
 There must be no call for heat during the process.
 2. Navigate the control display to "LOAD DEFAULTS."
 3. To restore factory calibration settings or factory settings, section either of the options and select "YES" for the prompt, "ARE YOUR SURE?"
 FIRMWARE VERSION (UPDATE CONTROL?)
 ADVANCED SETUP SYSTEM The firmware version in the control must match the version in this manual in order to ensure accuracy of the installation/operation information.
 The control displays the firmware version number when Setup is accessed.
 To update the control's firmware, obtain a disk from Mestek.
-1. Disconnect wires to the Heat Demand terminals and any other remote operation wiring.
+Disconnect wires to the Heat Demand terminals and any other remote operation wiring.
 There must be no call for heat during the process.
-2. Record all setup information for the application before proceeding.
-3. Insert the Firmware Update Program disk into the computer.
+Record all setup information for the application before proceeding.
+Insert the Firmware Update Program disk into the computer.
 The program will start and show an option screen.
-4. Select "Install USB Drivers" to install the program onto the computer.
-5. After the USB driver installation is complete, select "Install Firmware Update."
-6. Plug a USB cable into the control connection board, with the other connected to the computer.
+Select "Install USB Drivers" to install the program onto the computer.
+After the USB driver installation is complete, select "Install Firmware Update."
+Plug a USB cable into the control connection board, with the other connected to the computer.
 THE CABLE MUST BE CONNECTED BEFORE STARTING THE FIRMWARE UPDATE PROGRAM.
-7. Start the Firmware Update Program.
+Start the Firmware Update Program.
 It will auto detect the KN-2 control.
 The program dialog box will automatically show the control's comport number in the first box.
-8. The second box will show the firmware file number.
+The second box will show the firmware file number.
 Make sure this is the correct file.
 If not, use the "" box to the right of the file name to navigate to the correct file.
-9. Navigate to the computer.
-Select "UPDATE."
-The computer program will ask to turn the boiler off, then back on.
-13. After the power is cycled on the boiler, the download will start.
-14. If the download is interrupted or fails, turn the boiler ON/OFF switch OFF, then ON.
-Restart the firmware download program to start the download to take place.)
-15. When the download is complete, the boiler will opwer cycle.
-The display should show STANDBY.
-16. If the firmware does not load correctly, the display will remain blank.
-Try running the firmware program again.
-17. Check that the boiler performs properly.
-PRIORITY SET ADVANCED SETUP SYSTEM This setting is only used if a KN6-30 HeatNet Control is used as a MASTER in a MIXED Boiler Syst For more information on the operation of HeatNet Mixed Boiler Systems see the KN6, KN10, KN HeatNet Control Manual V3.47, which is available at www.knseries.com Priority 2 is the default and lowest priority.
+Navigate to the control Advanced menu, "System."
+Select "YES" to update the control.
+NOTICE: The firmware must be downloaded now for the KN-2 control to function again.
+Return to the computer.
+Select "UPDATE."The computer program will ask to turn the boiler off, then back on.
+After the power is cycled on the boiler, the download will start.
+If the download is interrupted or fails, turn the boiler ON/OFF switch OFF, then ON.
+Restart the firmware download program to start the download.
+(The boiler will appear unresponsive during this time because it is wating for the download to take place.)
+When the download is complete, the boiler will powe PRIORITY SET ADVANCED SETUP SYSTEM This setting is only used if a KN6-30 HeatNet Control is used as a MASTER in a MIXED Boiler System.
+For more information on the operation of HeatNet Mixed Boiler Systems see the KN6, KN10, KN20 HeatNet Control Manual V3.47, which is available at www.knseries.com Priority 2 is the default and lowest priority.
 Priority 1 is the highest priority.
-A priority may be assigned to a set of boilers which fires and rotates based on time and is independent of the oth priority set.
+A priority may be assigned to a set of boilers which fires and rotates based on time and is independent of the other priority set.